racc00nb1tes/Roleplaying/README.md

 When it comes to ships, my favorites to roleplay are Alphys X Undyne, Papyrus X Mettaton, Grillby X Sans, c!Quackity X c!Charlie, and c!Tommy X c!Purpled, and c!Tommy X c!Tubbo.
 If you want to roleplay another ship, just ask!

 I am very uncomfortable with roleplaying any ships that are Minor X Adult or Incestual.
-I don't care if you ship those things as long as you don't mention it around me, I am not comfortable with those things!

 Also, if you genuinely care that I ship something that's completely harmless, I will be laughing at you.
 (Talking to THOSE people.
 No, there's nothing wrong with c!Tommy X c!Tubbo lmfao.)